 In my experience, a lower girdle facet length between 75 - 78% produces a really nice looking arrows pattern.
 While lower girdle facets in the range of 80% or higher tend to produce thinner looking arrows.
 Lower girdle facets that measure around 82% tend to look weak and spindle-like.

-The only downside to the super ideal cut diamonds produced by cutters like Brian Gavin and Crafted by Infinity, is that they cost significantly more than standard ideal cut diamonds because it takes about four times longer to polish the diamonds to exhibit the higher degree of optical precision.
+The only downside to the super ideal cut diamonds from Brian Gavin, is that they cost more.
+At least, compared with standard ideal cut diamonds because they take longer to produce.
+In fact, it takes four times longer to polish the diamonds to exhibit the higher degree of optical precision.

 Time is money as they say and diamond cut quality can affect the price of a diamond by up to sixty percent.
 At the same time, why are you buying a diamond if not to enjoy the incredible sparkle?